 Modern slavery is defined as the illegal exploitation of people for personal or commercial gain.
+It includes forced labour; servile or forced marriage; debt bondage; human trafficking; sale, abuse and manipulation of children; and slavery practices.

-The Health Partners Group are committed to the requirements of the Modern Slavery Act 2015 and confirm our abhorrence of slavery, bonded labour, human trafficking or any other form of coerced labour in our own business and that of our supply chain.
+The Health Partners Group are committed to the requirements of the Modern Slavery Act 2015 and confirm our abhorrence of slavery, bonded labour, human trafficking or any other form of coerced activity in our own business and that of our supply chain.

 The Health Partners Group are a healthcare provider of occupational health, physiotherapy, psychological health, well-being and specialist training services, based in the United Kingdom.

 We believe in the fundamental rights of individuals.
-We declare that we will not abide any compulsory working practices; bonded or forced labour; child labour; or modern slavery, in any aspect of our supply chain or business operations, as we believe in an individual’s fundamental rights at work, as defined by the ILO Declaration.
+We declare that we will not abide any compulsory working practices; bonded or forced labour; child labour; forced marriage or modern slavery, in any aspect of our supply chain or business operations, as we believe in an individual’s fundamental rights at work, as defined by the ILO Declaration.

 We also comply with the requirements of the United Nations’ Global Compact and are externally audited to corporate social responsibility standards in various accreditations to ensure transparency and assure our Clients, their employees, or any other interested party of our commitment to these standards.

-We build relationships with our employees, Clients and business partners based on trust, respect, accountability, and professionalism.
+We build relationships with our employees, clients and business partners based on trust, respect, accountability, and professionalism.
 We wish to conduct all our business affairs with integrity, transparency, and honesty.

 We expect and encourage our employees to report any issues or concerns they may have about potential ethical or moral violations, including concerns regarding fundamental human and labour rights.